moodymudskipper/powerjoin/README.md

 ## Notes

-This package supersedes the {safejoin} package which had un unfortunate homonym on CRAN and had a suboptimal interface and implementation.
+This package supersedes the {safejoin} package which had an unfortunate homonym on CRAN and had a suboptimal interface and implementation.

 Hadley Wickham, Romain François and David Robinson are credited for